katenorquay/personal-blog/src/blog/how-to-love-your-job/index.md

 image: './how-to-love-your-job.png'
 slug: "how-to-love-your-job"
 ---
-How to love your job (even when you hate it)

 Many of us want to quit our 9 to 5.
 We hate our office because it has no windows, or we hate our grumpy manager, or we hate a stress inducing project.
 We spend 40 hours a week at this place, and we resent it.
 We dream of a future where the work is more interesting, challenging and better paid.
 Because that would make us happy.